jovotech/jovo-framework/integrations/slu-lex/docs/README.md

 ## Dialog Management

 Lex allows you to specify multiple slots that need to be filled before the intent can complete.
 But this is not required.
-The `$input.nlu` data will contain additional values for `state`, `confirmationState` and `messages`.
+The `$input.nlu` data will contain additional values for `state`, `confirmationState`, `dialogAction` and `messages`.

 ### NLU Data